kittenbothk/kittenbothk-Eng/AI Cam/FunctionDemo_MC/KOI08_RectangleTracing.md

 ·    Keep a clean background.

-·    Make sure the circle has a sharp outline.
+·    Make sure the rectangle has a sharp outline.